Knowledge Base Sections ▾

 Actual consumption by use case (based on 2026 user reports):

 - Medium usage (Composer 2-3 times a day, active chat): 30-50 fast requests per day.
-Pro exhausts in 10-15 days.
+Pro is used up in 10-15 days.

 - Active development (Agent mode, refactoring a large project): 80-150 fast requests per day.
 Pro runs out in 4-6 days.